 Pest inspection should be done once a week.

-once you identified a pest and decided to spray, you should spray again (with a different pesticide),
+Once you identify a pest and decide to spray it, you should spray it again (with a different pesticide),

 every 3 to 4 days, until you see the pest is no longer spreading to near plants, or to other places in your field.